gemwise-invests/gitpa/README.md

-# gitpa
+# gitpa (哥怕)
 You know how sites use your code without credit?
-Well I use interledger to audit functionality for fair dealings.
-In fact, I'd like to give out bounties for open-source development.
+Well I deploy interledger to audit functionality for fair dealings.
+In fact, I'd like to give out bounties (or even fellowships) to reward open-source development.